wilfried01/TSM-CloudSys_k3s-labs/README.md

 The electrical consumption is reprsented by a a CSV file stored on S3.
 This CSV file has 11 columns.
 The first column is the time stamp.
 The other ten columns each represent the power measurements (P) of a smart meter's electricity consumption.
 Measurements are taken every 15 minutes.
 A row in the CSV file therefore corresponds to the power measurement at a given time t (HH:00, HH:15, HH:30.
 HH:45) for the 10 smart meters.
 The measures cover the period 04.01.2021 - 31.12.2022.

-The application will be deployed on a local kubernetes cluster created using the kind tool.
+The application will be deployed on a local kubernetes cluster created using the [kind] (https://kind.sigs.k8s.io/) tool.

+## Kind

 Kind (Kubernetes in Docker) is a tool designed to facilitate the running of local Kubernetes clusters using Docker containers as nodes.
 It simplifies the process of setting up a Kubernetes cluster by eliminating the need for virtual machines or cloud infrastructure, making it accessible and efficient for developers and testers.
 With kind, clusters can be created, managed, and deleted using straightforward commands, allowing for quick iterations and experiments.
 Its flexibility supports multi-node clusters, enabling realistic testing scenarios and the development of distributed applications in an environment closely resembling production.
 For further detail you can read this [web site](https://kind.sigs.k8s.io/)

+## The application

-The application is composed of 4 modules: Data Retrieval, Forecast, Redis and Grafana.
-THe figure below describes how these 4 modules are deployed.
+The application to deploy is composed of 4 modules: Data Retrieval, Forecast, Redis and Grafana.
+The figure below describes how these 4 modules interact and how they are deployed.

 ![K8S Architecture to Be Deployed](KubernetesClass.png)

-## Modules

 ### Data Retrieval